 Does ‘airtight construction’ mean I can’t open the windows?

 There are a few misconceptions around this.
-Rest assured, you are still able to open your windows in a Passivhaus.
+Rest assured, you are still able to open your windows in a passive house.

 It is a legal requirement to have an openable window in every habitable room – this doesn’t change if your house is Passivhaus certified.
 You can open the windows, but you might not feel the need to because you’ll have fresh filtered air coming in from your MVHR.

-What windows are advisable to reach Passivhaus standard?
+What windows are advisable to reach the standard?

 Aluminium windows and doors from Schüco with a basic depth of 90mm fulfil the highest demands in terms of quality and offer numerous benefits that lend themselves ideally to Passivhaus building: a high degree of thermal insulation for energy efficiency and design-orientated, sustainable architecture, alongside excellent stability, minimal maintenance and a long service life.